Cash flow forecast

 Summary

-The information in this area is read only, and generates from the selected bank accounts and the transactions included in the cash flow.
-The values are calculated as follows:
+This area displays read-only information generated from the selected bank accounts and the transactions included in the cash flow.

-Forecast Payments The total value for all forecast payments within the period, such as the payment of outstanding purchase invoices, sales credits and manual entries with a credit value.
+Forecast Payments The total value for all forecast payments, such as the payment of outstanding purchases, sales credits and entries with a credit value.

 Regular Receipts The total value for all regular receipts within the period, such as recurring bank receipts, recurring sales receipts on account and recurring journal debits.